lagrangedao/docs/decentralized-auction-marketplace/reputation-system.md

 ### Reachability:
 ```
-(# of succesful requests - # of failed requests) / total # of requests made to provider by server
+(# of successful requests - # of failed requests) / total # of requests made to provider by server
 ```
 The Lagrange server will periodically send a ping to each provider.
 If the provider receives the ping and the server receives a response back, then the request will be saved as a success.
 Otherwise, the request will be saved as failed.